turingschool/career-development-curriculum-site/resources/resume_resources.md

 * Need some inspiration?
 Check out these [free resume templates from JobScan](https://www.jobscan.co/resume-templates)

 ## Resume Templates
 Note: not all of these are ATS-ready.
-You can use one of the templates below for a "stylized" resume that can go on your [Terminal portfolio](https://terminal.turing.edu) or to send individually, but make sure to have a plainer, ATS-ready copy made in Word or Google Docs.
+You can use one of the templates below for a "stylized" resume that can go on your [Terminal portfolio](https://terminal.turing.edu) or to send via email as a PDF, but make sure to have a plainer, ATS-ready copy made in Word or Google Docs.

 * [Enhancv](https://enhancv.com/)
 * [Resumake](https://resumake.io/)